Integer

 NAs introduced by coercion

 Often, it is useful to perform arithmetic on logical values.
-Like the C language, TRUE has the value 1, while FALSE has value 0.
+Just like the C language, TRUE has the value 1, while FALSE has value 0.